gitaarwerk/gitaarwerk/README.md

 ## 💼 Projects

-### 💅 Front-end projects
-- [Gleamy](https://github.com/gleamy-js/gleamy): An open-source react component library to make things shine and glitter.
-From buttons to logos.

 ### Game addons
 - [Express your Elf](https://github.com/gitaarwerk/express-your-elf): World of Warcraft addon to start awkward conversations.
 - [AFK Answering machine](https://github.com/gitaarwerk/afk-answering-machine): World of Warcraft addon to answer for you while AFK.